aorczyk/pxt-GeekServo-5KG/README.md

 ### Set angle (Servo Mode)

-Sets the angular position of the GeekServo 5KG.
+Sets the angular position of the GeekServo 2KG or 5KG.
 Range: **0° to 360°**.

 PWM range: 500–2500 µs, Center: 1500 µs = 180°